 After a few drinks, I got hungry and we went to the shop, got sandwiches and then we broke into a park and ate food, and hung out and chatted more.
-I told him about one of my kinks (wet and messy fetishism) that I sometimes allude to, or even take part in, but often without having the full deep conversation about it.
+I even opened up to him about one of my kinks that I sometimes allude to, or even take part in, but often without having the full deep conversation about it.

 Anyway, hanging out was really fun, and at one point in the park I’d said part of me wanted to just fuck him there and then, and then he told me about him and his girlfriend’s no penetration rule.
 (Which is a double shame as he also said he would like to be pegged).
 In fact not only, do they have a no penetration rule – they actually have a no pants completely off rule, and a no oral rule.
 Which basically means fingering / hand jobs only.